gigsbyips/socialpost-fast-api/readme.md

 # SocialPost FastAPI

-SocialPost FastAPI is a fast and efficient API for managing social media posts.
+SocialPost FastAPI is a Python based API for managing social media posts.
 It provides endpoints for creating, updating, retrieving, and deleting posts or ideas.

 ## Table of Contents